-- Requests can be for programs, projects, or operational support
+- Requests can be for programs, projects, or operational support.

-Review Process and Notification
+Grant Review Process

 - YAC Members in each county meet in October/November for a County Grantmaking Meeting to review and discuss the grant applications, and recommend how grant funds in their county should be awarded.
 Grant applicants may be required to have a representative give a short presentation at the Grantmaking meeting in each of the counties to which they are applying.

-Important Note: If you are providing the same program, but it differs in cost, implementation or population served, or plan to provide a completely different program in each county, a separate grant application would be required for each county.
+- If you are providing the same program, but it differs in cost, implementation or population served, or plan to provide a completely different program in each county, a separate grant application is required for each county.